Systematic Study of Amorphous ABC Heterostructures at the Atomic Scale as a Second-Order Nonlinear Optical Metamaterial: Deposition and Characterization

 \subsection{Nonlinear characterization}

 The standard method for evaluating nonlinear second-order susceptibility $\chi^{\textup{(2)}}$ is the Maker fringe technique \cite{Maker}.
-It uses the rotation of the sample while the SHG intensity is collected for each angle.
+It uses the tilting of the sample and the SHG intensity is collected for each angle.
 However, it is limited to thicker crystals with a minimum size of tens of micrometers to a few millimeters.
-The limiting factor led to the development of a new method for measuring second-order susceptibility by Hermans et al. \cite{On-determination-SHG,hermans2019,koskinen2018}.
-This method is well suited for evaluating the $\chi^{(2)}$ values of thin films with thicknesses even less than 100\nobreakspace{}\text{nm} where phase mismatch effects can be neglected.
-Like the Maker fringe technique, the sample is rotated during SHG measurements using a fixed polarization fundamental frequency, and the obtained SH curve is used to fit the nonlinear coefficients.
+This limiting factor led to the development of a new method for measuring second-order susceptibility by Hermans et al. \cite{On-determination-SHG,hermans2019,koskinen2018}.
+This method is well suited for evaluating the $\chi^{(2)}$ values of thin films with thicknesses even less than 100\nobreakspace{}\text{nm}, where phase mismatch effects can be neglected.
+Similarly to the Maker fringe technique, the sample was tilted during SHG measurements using a fixed polarization fundamental frequency, and the obtained SH curve was used to fit the nonlinear coefficients.
 This method does not consider individual separated layers A, B, and C and each interface as a source of second harmonic, but uses an effective medium approximation.
-Neglecting its birefringent properties, the ABC heterostructure is represented by an average refractive index of $\mbox{$(n_0 + n_e)/2$}$.
-The SHG is described in terms of the surface second-order nonlinearity $\chi^{\textup{ABC}}_{\textup{s}}$ of the total heterostructure.
+Neglecting its birefringent properties, the ABC heterostructure was represented by an average refractive index of $\mbox{$(n_{\textup{o}}+ n_{\textup{e}})/2$}$.
+SHG was described in terms of the surface second-order nonlinearity $\chi^{\textup{ABC}}_{\textup{s}}$ of the total heterostructure.